 - Sift the icing sugar into a bowl.

 - Add the juice of half an orange and mix using a spoon.
-The glaze should be thick, but still drip from the spoon.
+The glaze should be thick, yet still drip from the spoon.
 Add more juice if required to obtain the required consistency.

 - Spoon the orange glaze over the top of the cake.